Catapush/catapush-docs/MultiplatformSDK/DOCUMENTATION_MULTIPLATFORM_SDK_ANDROID.md

 ## Catapush Multiplatform SDK 1.0.0

-The Catapush Multiplatform SDK is built with Kotlin Multiplatform: a single shared codebase compiles to native binaries for Android and iOS.
 On Android the SDK is shipped as a regular set of `aar` artifacts hosted on the public Catapush Maven repository.

 This release targets Android 16 (API 36) and requires a minimum of Android 7.0 (API 24).